Agenda

 Panel 4: Judicial Obligations

 Judges are the ultimate gatekeepers of court transparency.
-This panel brings together members of the judiciary to discuss the scope and limits of judges’ discretion to seal records, approve protective orders, and balance privacy against the public’s right of access.
+This panel will bring together members of the judiciary to discuss the scope and limits of judges’ discretion to seal records, approve protective orders, and balance privacy against the public’s right of access.

 May 1, 2026